ibpsa/project1/meetings/2018-10-01-expert-meeting-paris/wp_3/Minutes_Breakout_sessions.md

 - Discussion on generation of "typical" comfort set-points for archetype simulation, including simpler method to reduce computation time (10x speed-up)

 ### Organisation of the break-out sessions of day 2
-- Brain storm session > framework of a DESTEST (+ reality check! > what are we going to work on?)
+- Brain storm session > framework of a DESTEST (+ reality check! > what are we going to work on specifically?)

 ## Breakout session 2-1